Annaolivia5/Big-Data-Cloud-ETL/README.md

 * In each notebook the datasets were transformed to fit the tables in the [schema file](../Resources/schema.sql).

-* Then DataFrames that correspond to the tables were loaded into an RDS instance.
+* Then DataFrames that correspond to the tables were loaded into an RDS database.